DevOpsWithDheeraj/DevOps-in-one-shot/06_Container_Orchestration_Kubernetes/K8s/01_K8s Basics & Architecture/README.md

 > Kubernetes = A system that runs your containers automatically and keeps them healthy, balanced, and always available.

-🧩 Why do we need Kubernetes?
+🧩 Why do we need Kubernetes? <br>
-Without Kubernetes, running containers manually becomes difficult:
+Without Kubernetes, running containers manually becomes difficult: <br>
 * You need to start/stop containers manually
 * No automatic restart if a container fails
 * No automatic scaling when traffic increases